awsdocs/amazon-connect-admin-guide/doc_source/ccp-agent-hardware.md

 Alternatively, you can redirect the contact to an external number, in E\.164 format, using an agent's existing telephony\.

 **Note**
 If the agent's audio device does not support up to 48khz and the browser asserts a sample rate of 48khz, audio issues such as an audible humming sound may be present in the agent's outgoing audio\.
 This has been seen with Firefox but not with Chrome\.
+For instructions on verifying the sample rate of the agent's headset and browser, see [Humming sound in headset: Verify the headset and browser sample rates](verify-sample-rate.md)

 ## Workstation minimum requirements<a name="ccp-agent-workstation"></a>